 As for the Nyrius, because it relies on HDMI, any device that uses HDMI is compatible.
 That means plenty of today’s smartphones, game consoles, cameras, and much more can be used with the Nyrius instantly.
 There are several Xbox 360’s in my household, one of which used to sit beneath the main TV.
 Now it sits hidden behind the bar, connected only to the Nyrius, where I was able to connect it to the internet.
 Because of my media center setup, that was previously impossible.

 There are some complications when it comes to peripherals of course.
 With the 360 so far wired controllers don’t work, and at a certain distance the wireless controllers will have trouble connecting and reading.
-And of course setting up new wireless devices is a chore.
+And of course setting up new wireless speaker is a chore.
 Also, if you have Kinect it won’t work, because that requires a wired connection.
 The point is it is possible, so depending on your needs the Nyrius may be the perfect solution.